jbarroso/clean-code/README.md

 A null in an argument is an indication of a problem.
 ## Conclusion
 Clean code is readable, but it must also be robust!
-These are not conflicting goals.
+These are not conflicting goals: error handling can be seen as a separate concern, independent of the main logic.
-## Bibliography

 # <a name="boundaries">8.
 Boundaries</a>
 ## Using Third-Party Code